janverschelde/PHCpack/src/Python/PHCpy3/doc/source/welcome.rst

 in version 0.7.4.
 Version 0.8.3 gave access to DEMiCs to compute mixed volumes by dynamic enumeration of all mixed cells.

+An important milestone was the presentation of phcpy of the 18th Python in Science Conference, SciPy 2019, with paper which appeared in the proceedings (see the references below).

 As the original goal of phcpy was on exporting the functionality of PHCpack, its design is functional and phcpy is a collection of modules.
 Since version 1.0.0, two class definitions were added,